-Odyssey has flight instructors to our members for checkout in FAA Technically Advanced Aircraft (TAA).
-Services include VFR and IFR checkouts, instrumenttraining, and commercial training.
+Odyssey has certified these flight instructors to offer training and checkouts using Odyssey aircraft for our members.
+Services include VFR and IFR checkouts, instrument training, and commercial training.

-- Has over 900 hours over 10 years in Diamond DAA40s.
-She can help you get familiar with the new look of aviation instruments and flying in VFR conditions.
+Has over 1000 hours over 10 years in Diamond DAA40s.
+She can help you get familiar with the new look of aviation instruments and flying in VFR or IFR conditions.

 Philipp Ringler CFI/CFII/MEI

 Philipp started flying in 2013 and has since flown over 30 types of aircraft, from the Cessna 150 to Lancairs and Beechcrafts.
 He earned his instrument instructor rating on a DA40 and has loved flying that type ever since.
 As an instructor, he has worked in Germany and the US, and taught people to fly on instruments both glass and steam.
 A software engineer by trade, he's ready to help you master all the new technology that's in a modern airplane like our DA40.

 Eric Kendall CFI (simulator only)

 Eric earned his Private, Instrument and Commercial ratings before joining the US Air Force.
 He has 3000 hours flying as an Evaluator/Instructor/Radar Navigator/Navigator in B-52s and other USAF aircraft.
 After the Air Force, Eric continued his love of flying and has been working two contracts for the past 11 years, taking him to Glacier National Park, MT and McMurdo station, Antarctica.
 With over 900 civilian flight hours, and his passion for aviation, Eric looks forward to sharing the art of aviati